brycewray/astro-site-legacy/src/pages/posts/2020/10/conversation-piece.md

 On the other hand, if you *do* want to provide such functionality but are uncertain how to proceed with a static site, I have some thoughts that might help you.
 All the services I'm mentioning are hosted, as I'm assuming you're running the site in a "serverless" environment ([as I recommend](/posts/2020/09/normal-persons-guide-static-website-hosting/))---such as on [Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Render](https://render.com)---or otherwise are simply unable to install commenting software on a server you can control.

 <YellowBox>
-**Note**: Yes, there also are [webmentions](https://indieweb.org/webmention), as I [explained earlier this year](/posts/2020/04/webmentions-three-ssgs-1/), but they aren't the easiest things to set up and maintain, even if you're rather tech-savvy.
-This post is mainly for normal (*i.e.*, non-nerdy) folks who want more conventional commenting on their static websites.
+<strong>Note</strong>: Yes, there also are <a href="https://indieweb.org/webmention" target="_blank" rel="nofollow">webmentions</a>, as I <a href="/posts/2020/04/webmentions-three-ssgs-1/">explained earlier this year</a>, but they aren’t the easiest things to set up and maintain, even if you’re rather tech-savvy.
+This post is mainly for normal (<em>i.e.</em>, non-nerdy) folks who want more conventional commenting on their static websites.
 </YellowBox>

 ## Don't even consider Disqus